 Not to be Confused with Pumice

 A vesicular igneous rock that is very similar to scoria is pumice.
 There are a few differences that can be used to distinguish them.
 First is their color.
 Scoria is almost always black or dark gray to reddish brown, while pumice is almost always white to light gray to light tan.
 This color difference is a result of their composition.
-Scoria forms from basaltic magmas while pumice forms from rhyolitic magmas - which usually contain a more gas.
+Scoria forms from basaltic magmas, while pumice forms from rhyolitic magmas - which usually contain more gas.

 Pumice has a much higher concentration of trapped bubbles - so many that the walls between them are very thin.
 The vesicles in pumice contain enough air that the rock will float on water.
 The thick walls of scoria make it heavy enough to sink.

 Uses of Scoria